forbole/soljuno/README.md

 We achieved the first objective by supporting both PostgreSQL and MongoDB.
 We also reviewed the code design by using a database interface so that you can implement whatever database backend you prefer most.

-On the other hand, to achieve a highly modular code, we implemented extension points through the `worker.RegisterBlockHandler`, `worker.RegisterTxHandler` and `worker.RegisterMsgHandler` methods.
+On the other hand, to achieve a highly modular code, we implemented extension points through the `worker.RegisterBlockHandler`, `worker.RegisterTxHandler` and `worker.RegisterInstructionHandler` methods.
 You can use those to extend the default working of the code (which simply parses and saves the data on the database) with whatever operation you want.

 ## Usage
 To know how to setup and run Juno, please refer to the [docs folder](.docs).